Camp Alvernia: Activities

 Before 2000, and the loss of records in the 1990s, the Franciscan brothers were a collaborate but competitive athletic group of mentors.
 Camp Alvernia had a competitive softball team that traveled several times a summer to play against other camps.
-By 1990 the all-boy softball team recognized female talent and opened up participation up to a few female players (Tonya Cavallaro was their first female pitcher).
-Overall, the leaders of the camp, both Franciscan brothers and Catherol family did a great job engaging both female and male campers with athletic and non-athletic activities, encouraging participation, and recognizing all campers' accomplishments.
-They recognized participation in all activities during the day with an elaborate points system accompanied by an elaborate (manual) record keeping system (that was probably lost in the damage that was done as it was before the days of the internet and cloud).
-Points were awarded for any effort and participation, called "participation points".
+By 1990 the all-boy softball team recognized female talent and opened up participation up to a few female players.
 Counselors were charged with record keeping each day handing in the point sheets.
 Campers could earn additional points if their particular group won at an assigned activity, such as soccer over another group.
 For instance, Senaca Girls Group 1 VS. Senaca Girls Group 2.
 There was even a methodology set out to give points for ties.
 This point system bonded the individual groups even further as they learned to play fairly, work together, build character, and win and lose graciously.
 Campers could also earn individual additional points if they placed in the camp marathon or track and field races among all campers of their particular age and gender.
 All campers would earn participation points for participating.